BenHall/learn-katacoda/datascience/custom-notebooks-42/04-building-the-notebook-image.md

 Click on _Create_ to instantiate the template.
 This will leave you on the _Template Instance Overview_ with details of what was created.

 Usually a template is used to create a deployment for an application.
-In this case it has created a build configuration and triggered a build of a custom notebook image, using the files on the Git repository you provided to the template.
+In this case it has created a build configuration and triggered a build of a custom notebook image, using the files held in the Git repository you provided to the template.

 To monitor the building of the custom notebook image, run: